 Step 4 – Print Your Image – you have some time to work with it once it’s printed so don’t worry too much about rushing.
 You can add a piece of Frogtape to the top of the image to secure it to the wood if you like – if you don’t use it, just be careful not to make the printed image slip and slide on the wood as it will be ruined and become one huge smudge.

 Step 5 – Gently place the image on the wood where you want the most impact.
 Without moving the paper, press down firmly on the image pushing it into the wood – you can use your hand or a tool if you prefer.

 I used my hand and rolling motions using the palm of my hand to ensure good coverage.
 Lift the paper off, and get ready to paint the topcoat.

 Step 6 – Add the topcoat or glaze – Once you add the top coat, you will be amazed at how it brings the colors to life!
 The topcoat is an essential step in this process for two reasons, it will protect the image and add some of the color impacts back into the image.

 And it’s that’s easy!
 You can use this same technique on any porous surface as well.

 I love the delicate nature of this image and how the natural grain in the wood adds a dimension you just can’t get using any other medium.
 You can hang it on your wall, prop it up on an end table or create a wood stand for it yourself.

-Let me know if you have any question about this process below in the comment section.
 You are going to love learning how to easily transfer images to wood too.
 I can’t wait to create more of these using some of my other favorite images.